AdobeDocs/commerce-frontend-core/src/pages/ui-components/on-off-column.md

 ---
-group: ui-components-guide
-title: OnOffColumn component
+title: OnOffColumn component | Commerce Frontend Development
+decsription:
 ---

+# OnOffColumn component

 The OnOffColumn component is a decorator for [MultiselectColumn](multiselectcolumn.html).
 It displays toggle switch elements instead of checkboxes.